nerfstudio-project/nerfstudio-webui/README.md

 Contributions to the Nerfstudio Gradio WebUI are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+This repo is still under developing and I'm currently a undergraduate student.
+Suggestions and contributions are super welcomed!

 ## Acknowledgments

 - [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - The main repository for Nerfstudio.